nkinnaird/StormlightArchiveNLP/readme.md

 ### Objective:
 ---

-Develop skills in NLP (natural language processing) while exploring a favorite fantasy series of mine.
 [The Stormlight Archive](https://www.brandonsanderson.com/the-stormlight-archive-series/) is an on-going high fantasy series by author Brandon Sanderson.
-Consisting of four books with over 400 chapters and 5000 pages, there was enough text for me to explore around the various main characters.
+It currently consists of four books with over 400 chapters and 5000 pages, which is more than enough text for an NLP project.
+As a favorite series of mine, and having just re-read the series following the release of the fourth book in November 2020, I decided to have a little fun and use it as the data source in an NLP project.
+I wanted to develop my NLP skills, while investigating the main characters and exploring the topics which describe them.

 *Disclaimer: Nothing here is a major spoiler, but in case you are interested in reading these books, it might be best to look through this project after having done so!*